-Take a deeper dive into PokitDok’s APIs to see how our software works to streamline healthcare transactions and power the business of health.
+Take a deeper dive into PokitDok’s APIs to see how our platform-as-a-service makes it faster and easier for you to bring new healthcare applications and services to market.

 This free of charge utility API is used to track the life cycle of a transaction.
 Results returned will follow the states through which an Activity flows in the PokitDok platform.
 Activity tracking information is returned to the caller, which can be used to query the status of the activity later on.
 Information concerning the activity’s progression through the system is available via the API Dashboard.